Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 How do I enforce alias usage in CI pipelines?

 Configure mypy or pyright in strict mode within your CI workflow.
-Add --warn-unused-ignores and reportUnnecessaryTypeIgnoreComment to catch unvalidated or misused aliases.
+Add warn_unused_ignores and reportUnnecessaryTypeIgnoreComment to catch unvalidated or misused aliases.

 When should I use TypeAlias versus a Protocol or TypedDict?